-5. Serving as NASA/NITARP ambassadors who give 12 hours of professional development workshops in their home school districts.
-Each teacher will be expected to give the equivalent in hours of 3 half-day professional development workshops in their district, or neighboring school districts, and at least 3 talks on the project (e.g., local, state, regional, or national teacher conferences) over the first 18 months to 2 years of your time in the program.
+- 5. Serving as NASA/NITARP ambassadors who give 12 hours of professional development workshops in their home school districts.
+Each educator will be expected to give the equivalent in hours of 3 half-day professional development workshops in their district, or neighboring school districts, and at least 3 talks on the project (e.g., local, state, regional, or national teacher conferences) over the first 18 months to 2 years of your time in the program.
+The professional development workshops can focus on just one aspect of your project (e.g., infrared astronomy). - 6.
+Serving as mentor teachers in the community of NITARP teachers.
+The first year that you are in NITARP, you spend most of your program time learning about infrared, Spitzer, IRSA, NED, the NASA Exoplanet Archive, the relevant software, the relevant science, etc. As a "first year" NITARP teacher, you attend an AAS meeting and a meeting at IPAC to further these goals.

-The professional development workshops can focus on teaching about infrared astronomy and may use infrared teaching kits that we will provide to you.
-These kits will have infrared teaching videos and other teaching materials based on, e.g., the NASA SOFIA project infrared kit.

-6. Serving as mentor teachers in the community of NITARP teachers.
-The first year that you are in NITARP, you spend most of your program time learning about infrared, Spitzer, IRSA, NED, NStED, the relevant software, the relevant science, etc. As a "first year" NITARP teacher, you attend an AAS meeting and a meeting at IPAC to further these goals.

 Your second year commences with the second AAS meeting, and extends at least through the end of that school year.
 As a "second year" NITARP teacher, you are more experienced and spend most of your program time working with your students on the project, conducting professional development workshops, writing articles, sharing your NITARP experience, and interacting with other teams, e.g., on the NITARP wiki.
 Since, as a second year teacher, you are attending your second AAS meeting at the same time as it is anticipated that new first year teachers will be attending their first meeting, explicit mentoring of these new teachers is encouraged.

 Third year and later teachers, known as "NITARP alumni teachers," are still encouraged to be part of the NITARP community.
 (All of the previous Spitzer teachers are now regarded as alumni teachers.)
-Alumni teachers may be asked to join new teams to help mentor the new teachers.
+Alumni teachers may be asked to join new teams explicitly as mentor teachers for new teams.
 Some funding may be available to bring alumni teachers (even those not explicitly part of new teams) to subsequent AAS meetings.
 Some funding and opportunities may be available for additional ground- or space-based follow-up observations to further investigate questions raised by your research project.
 Additional activities are planned to create a sense of community among all alumni teachers; some alumni teachers may be asked to help lead these activities.

-Teachers are asked to submit regular reports to us at IPAC describing project-related activities (workshops, etc.).
+Educators are asked to submit regular reports to us at IPAC describing project-related activities (workshops, etc.).